What Is a Conversion Rate and What Does It Mean for My Contractor Business?

 If you want to improve your conversion rate you need to stop focusing on website traffic, and start focusing on what people do once they get to your site.

 Why did people visit your site then leave?
-This is the most important question you need to answer

 Some people head to your contact page to request a quote or schedule a call-out.
 But others were unimpressed with what they saw and headed back to Google to look for another business.
 We’re here to tell you the difference isn’t just the odd lead – the difference can be hundreds of thousands of dollars every year in lost revenue.